ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 Recently, I was talking with my friend and colleague [Scott Cranfill](http://www.scottcranfill.com) about a progressive enhancement strategy for a project he was working on.
 This project was mostly static content, but also included an auto loan calculator.
 When discussing how he might approach this from a progressive enhancement angle, he mentioned that he thought he default markup should simple include the formula that the calculator uses.
 Once the page's assets load, a fully functional dynamic calculator will display.
 This means that nearly every user will only see and interact with the calculator, but should something go wrong, a user will still be presented with something that is potentially useful.
 I loved this pragmatic approach.
 It wasn't about "making it work without JavaScript," but instead about making it work for everyone.

 In the world of modern JavaScript driven web applications, there are still several practical approaches we can take to build progressively enhanced sites.
-These approaches can be simple or leverage exciting web technology buzz words such as Isomorphic JavaScript or Progressive web applications.
+These approaches can be simple or leverage exciting web technology buzz words such as Isomorphic JavaScript or Progressive Web Applications.
 Since progressive enhancement is not a one sized fits all approach, you may want to evaluate this options and choose the one that best works for your project.

 Let's take a look at a few of these options and how they may be used to build the best possible experience for a user.